-A bioprosthetic mitral valve may be a recommended option for patients with:
+A bioprosthetic mitral or aortic valve may be a recommended option for patients under the following treatment guidelines1:

-- A contraindication for anticoagulation therapy, or anticipated nonadherence or inability to regulate vitamin K antagonists2
+- Patients with a contraindication for anticoagulation therapy or an anticipated nonadherence or inability to regulate vitamin K antagonists

-- Chronic, severe mitral regurgitation (MR) who are undergoing another surgery such as coronary bypass or aortic valve replacement2
+- Chronic, severe mitral regurgitation (MR) patients undergoing cardiac surgery for other indications1

 - Advanced endocarditis3